Bataan ARG Conducts Passing Exercise with Turkish Navy

 |0

-This work, Bataan ARG Conducts Passing Exercise with Turkish Navy, by PO2 Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bataan ARG Conducts Passing Exercise with Turkish Navy [Image 11 of 11], by PO2 Christopher Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT